deploymenttheory/terraform-provider-jamfpro/docs/data-sources/smart_computer_group.md

 ### Optional

-- `id` (String) The unique identifier of the computer group.
+- `id` (String) The unique identifier of the smart computer group.
-- `name` (String) The unique name of the Jamf Pro computer group.
+- `name` (String) The name of the smart computer group.
-- `site_id` (Number) Jamf Pro Site-related settings of the policy.
+- `site_id` (String) The Site ID assigned to the resource.
+A Site ID of -1 indicates the resource is assigned to the 'None' site.

 ### Read-Only

-- `criteria` (Block List) (see [below for nested schema](#nestedblock--criteria))
+- `criteria` (Block List) The criteria for the smart group. (see [below for nested schema](#nestedblock--criteria))
-- `is_smart` (Boolean) Boolean selection to state if the group is a Smart group or not.
-If false then the group is a static group.
+- `description` (String) The description of the smart computer group.

 <a id="nestedblock--criteria"></a>
 ### Nested Schema for `criteria`

 Read-Only:

-- `and_or` (String) Either 'and', 'or', or blank.
+- `and_or` (String) The logical operator for the criterion.
+Must be 'and' or 'or'.
+Defaults to 'and'.
-- `closing_paren` (Boolean) Closing parenthesis flag used during smart group construction.
-- `id` (String) The unique identifier of the smart computer group.
+- `closing_paren` (Boolean) Whether this criterion has a closing parenthesis.
-- `name` (String) The name of the smart computer group.
+- `name` (String) The name of the criterion.
-- `opening_paren` (Boolean) Opening parenthesis flag used during smart group construction.
+- `opening_paren` (Boolean) Whether this criterion has an opening parenthesis.
 - `priority` (Number) The priority of the criterion.
-- `search_type` (String) The type of smart group search operator.
-Allowed values are '[and or is is not has does not have member of not member of before (yyyy-mm-dd) after (yyyy-mm-dd) more than x days ago less than x days ago like not like greater than more than less than greater than or equal less than or equal matches regex does not match regex]'
+- `search_type` (String) The search type for the criterion.
+Allowed values are: 'is', 'is not', 'has', 'does not have', 'member of', 'not member of', 'before (yyyy-mm-dd)', 'after (yyyy-mm-dd)', 'more than x days ago', 'less than x days ago', 'like', 'not like', 'greater than', 'more than', 'less than', 'greater than or equal', 'less than or equal', 'matches regex', 'does not match regex'.
-- `value` (String) Search value for the smart group criteria to match with.
+- `value` (String) The value to match for the criterion.